-The Disability Advisory Service (DAS) can provide information, advice and guidance on the way in which a particular disability may impact on your student experience at the University and assist with organizing disability-related study support.
-For more information visit: www.ox.ac.uk/students/shw/das
+The Disability Advisory Service (DAS) can provide information, advice and guidance on reasonable adjustments to teaching and assessment, and assist with organizing disability-related study support.

 The Counselling Service is here to help you address personal or emotional problems that get in the way of having a good experience at Oxford and realizing your full academic and personal potential.
 They offer a free and confidential service.
-For more information, see www.ox.ac.uk/students/shw/counselling

 A range of services led by students are available to help provide support to other students, including the peer supporter network, the OUSU Student Advice Service and Nightline.
-For more information visit: www.ox.ac.uk/students/shw/peer

-OUSU also runs a series of campaigns to raise awareness and promote causes that matter to students.
-For full details, visit: www.oxfordsu.org/communities/campaigns/
+Oxford SU also runs a series of campaigns to raise awareness and promote causes that matter to students.

-There is a wide range of student clubs and societies to get involved in - for more details visit: www.ox.ac.uk/students/life/clubs
+There is a wide range of student clubs and societies to get involved in.